rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?

+Kubernetes leverages efforts to "containerize" <a href="#micro-services">microservice app</a> (such as NginX, Redis, search, etc.) Dockerized into a virtual <strong>container</strong> pulled from <strong>DockerHub</strong>.

+PROTIP: Use security-vetted installers in Docker Enterprise, Quay, or an organization's own binary repository setup using Nexus or Artifactory.

+Kubernetes also works with <strong>rkt</strong> (pronounced "rocket").
+But this tutorial focuses on Docker.

 ![k8s-container-sets-479x364](https://user-images.githubusercontent.com/300046/33526550-6c98a980-d800-11e7-9862-ff202492e08b.jpg)
 <!-- From https://app.pluralsight.com/library/courses/getting-started-kubernetes/exercise-files -->

-Kubernetes provides <strong>resilience</strong> to Docker containers by abstacting the network and storage of containers in "pods".
-Each pod can hold one or more Docker containers, all of which <strong>share the same IP address</strong>, hostname, namespaces, and other resources.
+Kubernetes automates <strong>resilience</strong> to containers by abstacting the network and storage of containers in "pods".
+Each pod can hold one or more containers, all of which <strong>share the same IP address</strong>, hostname, namespaces, and other resources.

-Pods are replicated across several Compute Engine nodes.
-Each container has a different port.
-Containers within the same pod are on the same localhost.

-Kubernetes instantiates each <a href="#micro-services">microservice app</a> (such as NginX, Redis, search, etc.) Dockerized into a virtual <strong>container</strong> pulled from <strong>DockerHub</strong>, Quay, or other binary repository such as Nexus or Artifactory into <strong>"pods"</strong> that it controls.

 Several containers can be co-located together and thus share storage, Linux namespaces, cgroups, IP addresses and are always scheduled together.

+Within a pod, each container has a different port.

+Pods are replicated across several nodes.

-Kubernetes is written in Go language, so it can run on Windows, Linux, and MacOS.
+Kubernetes is written in Go language, so it can run on Windows, Linux, and MacOS (the need to install a JVM).

 <a target="_blank" title="from Yongbok Kim (who writes in Korean)" href="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg">
 <img alt="k8s-arch-ruo91-797x451-104467" src="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg"></a>